NichKHu/NichKHu/README.md

         <h4 align="center">Speed Typing App</h4>
         <img src="astral-types-gh-v2.gif">
         <h5 align="center">JavaScript, HTML5, CSS3, </h5>
-        <p>Find out your typing speed by filling out randmomized quotes.
+        <p>Find out your typing speed by filling out randomized quotes.
 The program will highlight the correct letters/words (in green) and incorrect letters/words           (in red).
 Your words-per-minute (WPM) will be calculated at the end.</p>
       </div>
     </td>
     <td width="50%">